 A rail tour discovering unique Basque culture

 We meet at our dedicated Departure Office in London St Pancras, before joining the Eurostar to Paris.
-Travelling in Standard Premier Class, we enjoy a light meal and drinks served at our seats during the journey.

 This morning we begin our stay in Biarritz with a guided sightseeing tour.
 With its rich and varied history, the town boasts many arresting landmarks; these include the striking Russian Orthodox church, where Russian nobility were frequent visitors until the Soviet Revolution of 1917.